sindresorhus/sindresorhus.github.com/source/content/apps/dato.md

 It's already supported.
 Just add your calendars to the built-in Calendar app and then enable those calendars in the app settings.

+#### Can you support Google Calendars and Outlook directly without going through the Calendar app?

+Dato uses macOS's built-in calendaring system, which syncs seamlessly with Google Calendar, Outlook, and other services.
+This approach ensures all your calendars are managed centrally by macOS, providing a consistent experience across apps.
+The Calendar app on macOS is just one of the many apps that utilize this system.
+Adding direct syncing with Google Calendar and Outlook would offer minimal additional benefit but require significant development effort, which would detract from other important improvements.

 #### How can I hide the built-in menu bar clock? {#macos11-hide-clock}

 It's unfortunately not possible to disable the built-in menu bar clock.